YohanLB09/osticket-post-install-config/README.md

 https://docs.osticket.com/en/latest/Admin/Agents/Departments.html

 (pic)
--Additionally, we need to delete the "Maintenance" Departement because we don't want tickets to be auto-assigned to this department when practicing troubleshooting ticket handling in the next lab.
+-Additionally, we need to delete the "Maintenance" Departement to ensure that no tickets get auto-assigned to this department when practicing troubleshooting ticket handling in the next lab.
 </p>
 <br />